-GABApentin is a prescription medication approve by the U.S. Food and Drug Administration for control of shingles-related pain and partial seizures.
-Usually in combination with another anti seizure medication, Doctors often prescribe GABApentin for other pain conditions and disorders.
+Side Effects from Gabapentin is a prescription medication approved by the U.S. Food and Drug Administration for control of shingles-related pain and partial seizures.
+Usually, in combination with another anti-seizure medication, Doctors often prescribe GABApentin for other pain conditions and disorders.
 GABApentin is chemically similar to the naturally occurring brain chemical gamma-aminobutyric acid or GABA.
 Although most people tolerate GABApentin well side effects may occur.

 Suicidal Thoughts and Behaviors

 In 2008, the U.S. Food and Drug Administration issued a public health advisory notifying health-care providers and patients of an increased risk for suicidal thoughts and behaviors related to the use of antiepileptic drugs, including GABApentin.
 The advisory noted that this side effect occurs in roughly one out of every 530 patients taking antiepileptic medication.
 Regardless of the indication for which the drug is taken.
 The FDA-approved prescribing information for GABApentin warns that drug-related suicidal thoughts and behaviors may occur at any time throughout the course of drug therapy.

 The National Library of Medicine and National Institutes of Health’s PubMed Health entry on GABApentin advises that patients and their family members should contact the prescribing doctor if unusual mental health symptoms develop such as aggression, anxiety, agitation, violent outbursts, social withdrawal, a preoccupation with death or panic attacks.